Former McLaren F1 Pit Crew

 Marc is now a writer on F1 for various websites and magazines, and has been a contributor and pit-lane reporter for Sky and BBC Radio 5Live.
-He also acts as a pundit on ITV’s coverage of the new Formula E electric racing series with its cutting edge technology, innovative culture, and fan interaction.
+His book, The Mechanic, offers an insight into the decade Marc spent with McLaren.
+He hosts the Discovery Channel’s Driving Wild, and also acts as a pundit on TV coverage of the Formula E electric racing series with its cutting edge technology, innovative culture, and fan interaction.

 JLA Speakers Breakfast